agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 <a name="define"></a>
 ## Defining Training and Testing Sets

 First, we want to set our training and testing cohorts.
-Here we are going to use 80% of our cohort for training while holding our 20% for testing.
+Here we are going to use 80% of our cohort for training while holding out 20% for testing.

 **Problem #2.
 Here we are leaving out 20% of the data as a test set.
 What is another validation method could we use to evaluate our model?**